drogueship/keycodes/README.md

 ![](http://wes.io/sQyC/content.gif)

-A simple webpage that responds to the key pressed and returns the JavaScript 'on-key pressed' keycode.
+A simple webpage that responds to the key pressed and returns the JavaScript 'on-key pressed' keycode. -Wes Bos Now it reads them out.
+US only and losing focus for windows and context keys. -Gus

 ## Help Out :ok_hand::ok_hand::ok_hand:

 There are many keys, particularly ones that are on non-English keyboards that I haven't mapped.
-Please add it to scripts.js and submit a PR!
+Please add it to scripts.js and submit a PR! -Wes Bos
+It's a noisy keyboard toy. -Gus